rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 M221 S100                                        ; Set extrusion factor back to 100% in case it was changed M290 R0 S0                                       ; Clear babystepping
-M106 S0                                          ; Turn part cooling blower off if it is on M703                                             ; Execute loaded filement's config.g
+M106 S0                                          ; Turn part cooling blower off if it is on M98 P"0:/sys/current-sense-normal.g"             ; Ensure that motor currents and sense are set for printing M703                                             ; Execute loaded filement's config.g

 ; /filaments/PETG/config.g file